UVA-DSI/conferences/JupyterCon18/readme.md

-Title: JupyterCon18 - the project jupyter conference
+# JupyterCon18 - the project jupyter conference
+# Abstract
-Abstract: In this repo I document my experience at the JupyterCon18 conference.
+In this repo I document my experience at the JupyterCon18 conference.
 This readme file serves as an outline for a talk on that experience.
 First I will set the tone for what the conference was like.
 Then get straight into what materials I present in the repository.
 This includes how to find videos and slides from the conference.
 Then I discuss the sessions I attened and will focus on three main pieces:
 1. A discussion of the Amazon SageMaker Tool
 2. How project jupyter relates to the open data lab, including some nice efforts by pangeo.
 3. The educational uses of jupyter notebooks